Submit request or call to make an appointment.

-A computed tomography (CT) angiogram can help the specialists at Norton Children’s Heart Institute better understand the structure of your child’s heart and the surrounding vessels.
+A computed tomography (CT) angiogram can help the specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, better understand the structure of your child’s heart and the surrounding vessels.
 Aside from an X-ray, the CT angiogram is the most commonly used procedure for evaluating the inside of a child’s chest.

 A CT scan uses a low level of radiation.
-The radiologists at Norton Children’s are trained and experienced at setting the sophisticated equipment so that it uses the least amount of radiation necessary.
+The radiologists at Norton Children’s are trained and experienced in operating the sophisticated equipment so that it uses the least amount of radiation necessary.

 The CT machine looks like a large doughnut.
 Your child will lie on a table that moves through the hole in the “doughnut.”
 Your children will need to hold still for a short time during the test.
 Because of this, young children may need to be sedated (asleep).
 If your child needs sedation, a specialist in pediatric anesthesia will provide this service.

 A child’s CT angiogram requires that we use a substance called contrast material that helps the pictures show up better.
 Your child may receive the contrast material intravenously (through an IV).
 The contrast material contains iodine, so if you know your child has an iodine allergy, tell your doctor before you schedule the test.